rgmf/PyOpenTracks/DEVELOPMENT.md

 # Internacionalization (i10n)
 Enter to `po/` directory and execute `update_potfiles.sh` to create a new language PO file or update the string to a language.
 Then edit the PO file and execute `compile_potfiles.sh` to generate mo file.

+# Debian
+Execute `deb_package.sh` to build a .deb package that you can install on Debian distributions.

+If you install PyOpenTracks by installing .deb package then you have to be careful because gsettings to be used are the same than developing execution (see data/es.rgmf.pyopentracks.gschema.xml where is specified the path of the settings that you can see through dconf-editor, for example).

 # Flatpak
 ## Pre